 12 participants

-3 weeks reference period before without change served as baseline
+3 weeks of the previous reference period without any change served as a baseline

 Period: January 2019 – June 2019